nightscout/nightscout.github.io/docs/vendors/heroku/migrate.md

 ## **[Fly.io](/vendors/fly.io/migrate)**

-***You're desperate to migrate now because it's too late for choices and you don't care about the future?
-Fly.io migration is the easiest immediate choice... but if you don't like typing commands on your computer you'll short be facing a hard stop.***
+***Fly.io still offers a free tier but if you don't like typing commands on your computer you'll short be facing a hard stop.***

 Fly.io was immediately popular due to the ease of migration from Heroku (for those not forgetting to unlink Heroku afterwards).
 Now, if you want to maintain your site you'll have to use command line instructions in the web terminal.
 On the other hand, it is a good solution.